-This investment has been classified as fair value through profit and loss (FVTPL) and is carried at fair value with unrealized gains or losses recognized in the consolidated statement of comprehensive income.
+This investment has been classified as FVTPL and is carried at fair value with unrealized gains or losses recognized in the consolidated statement of comprehensive income.
 Units in the mutual fund are recorded in the accounts at their net asset value per unit.
 Net asset value per unit is the market value of the investments in the fund portfolio divided by the total number of outstanding units in that fund.
 The adjustment necessary to record units at their net asset value at year-end is shown as a change in restricted investment on the consolidated statement of comprehensive income.